Bitbucket vs GitHub: What's the Best For Hosting Your Code?

 Branch permissions restrict who can push to a specific branch and repositories can be set to require pull request reviews and status checks, helping to reducing errors.

 With a community of over 20 million users, GitHub users will find that there’s a massive amount of community support available.
-Especially popular for open source projects, the platform boasts trending repos and showcases popular topics.
+Too, GitHub is especially popular for open source projects, and the platform boasts trending repos and showcases popular topics - so if you want to build something specific, you'll likely find a repo you can fork and customize without having to search too deeply.

 Direct comparison of pricing between Bitbucket and GitHub is difficult due to the complexity in offerings between the two organizations.
-So let’s start off with the free version that’s offered by each company.
+So let’s start off with the free version that’s offered by both Bitbucket and GitHub - and the differences between each company's free offering.

 The free plan offered by Bitbucket and GitHub is aimed at solo developers and small teams.
-When comparing the free plan offered by both companies, it’s apparent that there’s a trade-off to be made between the number of users vs. the number of private repositories.
+When comparing the free plan offered by either Bitbucket or GitHub, it’s apparent that there’s a trade-off to be made between the number of users vs. the number of private repositories.

 Although GitHub offers unlimited collaborators in its free plan, team and user permissions are not available.
 That poses some challenges when working with a team where you want to finer control over access.